Peter V'landys: Race field legislation

 V'landys in 2008 was responsible for enforcing corporate bookmakers and other wagering operators to pay racing for the use of its product.
 Up until then the bookmakers paid very little and determined themselves how much to pay.

 After first looking at enforcing copyright led V’landys to Race Field legislation.

 The bookmakers challenged Racing NSW all the way to the high court.

-The High Court found in favour of Racing NSW in a unanimous decision.
+The High Court of Australia found in favour of Racing NSW in a unanimous decision.

 The win meant racing would earn over a billion dollars in the next ten years.

 It also meant that sport could also charge the Bookmakers for the use of its product making millions of dollars for sport.